 There are many reasons why employment ceases, from voluntary resignation to dismissal, redundancy or retirement – some or all of which might be covered by formal written policies (for example, including information on the length of notice periods or the nature of redundancy consultation).

-Equality and diversity runs through all aspects of an organisation's policies.
-Discrimination on many personal characteristics, such as gender or race, is unlawful at all stages of the employment life cycle, while managing inclusion and valuing diversity is central to good people management and makes good business sense.
+Equality, inclusion and diversity should run through all aspects of an organisation's policies.
+In the UK, discrimination on many personal characteristics, such as gender or race, is unlawful at all stages of the employment life cycle, while managing inclusion and valuing diversity is central to good people management and makes good business sense.
 Good practice suggests that an overarching equality and diversity policy should expressly inform the organisation's vision and values.
 The issue might then also be incorporated into many other policies (for example, recruitment and selection and reward).

 Beyond the organisation